CREATING A PARENTAL PLAN

-Every family is unique and the kind of parenting plan you develop for your kids should be designed to suit your specific family circumstances.
+Every family is unique and the kind of parental plan you develop for your kids should be designed to suit your specific family circumstances.

 A perfect starting point for you is to spend most of your time thinking about your relationship with your kids, what you wanted when you gave birth to them.